vandyparkes/capstone-project/CSS Architecture Package/testing-evidence.md

 If `subgrid` is missing, gallery tiles stay in the auto-fill grid.
 Captions stay under each image.

 If the container query is missing, card badges stay stacked.
 The card is still readable.

+## Layout shift

+Home, About, and Media.
+The layout shift score stayed at 0.

+Media dimensions.
+The video frame holds 16:9 before the poster shows.
+Home was 1120 by 630.
+About was 602 by 339.
+Media was 864 by 486.
+The poster SVG is 1600 by 900, the same ratio, so the poster does not push the text under it.
+There is no video file, so no later video size arrives.
+The gallery boxes are 8rem tall from the start.
+There is no `img`, so no image load changes the page.

+Font loading.
+Body type is Arial, Helvetica, sans-serif.
+No web font loads, so `font-display` does not run and the text does not swap.

+Embedded content.
+There is no `iframe` and no `audio`.
+Nothing embedded pushes the page.